-- (1) Student lacks no more than six credit hours. - (2) Student's Statement of Faith and Ministry or Senior Seminar has been complete and has been awarded a Pass grade. - (3) Student lacks fewer than 50 practicum hours or two Field Education units by the end of the spring semester. - (4) Student reasonably expects this work to be completed on or before August 30 following the May graduation ceremony in which the student is asking to participate.
+- (1) Student lacks no more than six credit hours. - (2) Student's Statement of Faith and Ministry or Senior Seminar has been complete and has been awarded a Pass grade (for those who entered before Fall 2018). - (3) Student lacks fewer than 50 practicum hours or two Field Education units by the end of the spring semester. - (4) Student reasonably expects this work to be completed on or before August 30 following the May graduation ceremony in which the student is asking to participate.
 A student who is completing Practicum hours during this time must have the approval of their clinical supervisor.